google/WebFundamentals/src/content/en/updates/2016/10/avoid-not-secure-warn.md

 To configure Chrome to show the warning as it will appear in January 2017, open `chrome://flags/#mark-non-secure-as` and set the `Mark non-secure origins as non-secure` option to `Display a verbose state when password or credit card fields are detected on an HTTP page`.
-Also set the `Security Chip` option at `chrome://flags/#security-chip` to `Show all`.
 Then relaunch your browser.

 You can see an example of the browser’s warning behavior on [this page](http://http-password.badssl.com/).